Skip to content

 Tip

-which uses this feature from a script.
-It further allows you to filter out detected cells based on shape measurements as well as fluorescence itensity in several channels and cell compartments.
+In scripts/qupath-utils/segmentation, there is watershedDetectionFilters.groovy which uses this feature from a script.
+It further allows you to filter out detected cells based on shape measurements as well as fluorescence intensity in several channels and cell compartments.

 Pixel classifier#

-Another very powerful and versatile way to segment cells if through machine learning.
+Another very powerful and versatile way to segment cells is through machine learning.
 Note the term "machine" and not "deep" as it relies on statistics theory from the 1980s.
-QuPath provides an user-friendly interface to that, similar to what ilastik provides.
+QuPath provides an user-friendly interface to do that, similar to what ilastik provides.

 The general idea is to train a model to classify every pixel as a signal or as background.
 You can find good resources on how to procede in the official documentation and some additionnal tips and tutorials on Michael Neslon's blog (here and here).